ammarqureshi10/SolidityInterviewTest/README.md

 that get supply of each `id` purely rather than puting `account` like `balanceOf` function in ERC1155 where we only get owned `id` per specific `account`.
+And Yes this way we can also rectify NFT if any.